carlsborg/dust/README.md

 Select a cluster to work with:

+The 'use' command comes with three flavours : region, filter, and template; allowing you to select all nodes from a region, or using a filter, or using a template spec respectively.

 > dust$ use filter tags=name:node*

 This selects nodes with the tag name=node*, and saves down a template so that you can name nodes and address them by a friendly name (as you would in sshconfig).

+Edit and then use the saved template with:

+> dust$ use template mycluster.yaml

-Select all nodes again:
+Use all nodes in a region:

-> dust$ use region us-east-1
+> dust$ use region us-west-1

 ### Start a new cluster

 Optionally there is support to sync a very minimal cluster spec to the cloud.
-(You can write stateful commands to use CloudFormation or Troposhpere for more elaborate specs.)
+(You can write stateful commands to use CloudFormation or Troposphere for more elaborate specs.)

 sample.yaml